-In order to breed success, Chona understands that she must learn the ins and outs of working in an ad environment, how to manage marketing clients and how to fit in with the demands of a competitive and ever changing industry.
+In order to breed success, I understand that I must learn the ins and outs of working in an ad environment, how to manage marketing clients and how to fit in with the demands of a competitive and ever-changing industry.

-She would like to create projects that incite wonder, plus change.
-She believes her experience and approach can create long-term impact for all digital platforms.
+This business model creates objective goals for my work as a digital specialist, social media/brand strategist and creative director focused on Digital Presence.
+I would like to create projects that incite wonder, plus change.
+I believe my experience and approach can create long-term impact for clients engaged with today’s latest digital platforms.

 a) To develop BRAND IDENTITY via transparent, accurate & responsible communication.

 b) To promote GROWTH + ATTENTION using state of the art processes and techniques.